Cronos1402/NFT-ERC20-ETH-DRAINER/README.md

 🔥 - EASY PROFIT TO BE MADE RIGHT NOW WITH THIS NEW DRAINER!>>

-#To purchase the script and get more info contact me on telegram: https://t.me/cronos1402
+#To purchase the script and get more info contact me on [Telegram](https://t.me/cronos1402)

-#To purchase the script and get more info contact me on telegram: https://t.me/cronos1402
+#To purchase the script and get more info contact me on [Telegram](https://t.me/cronos1402)
 NO RED SCREEN

 ![Walletconnect2](https://user-images.githubusercontent.com/121665021/215919596-1f9b7ee1-cf9b-414f-8fc2-d5660d6b503f.png)